Author:

 Even more challenging is the detection of dark energy, which makes up the remaining 70% of the universe, and whose only observable effect is the accelerating expansion of the universe.
 Observations clearly indicate the amounts of these dark universe components and the properties they must have, but they do not answer the question of what the dark universe is made of: are they unknown heavy particles, black holes, vacuum energy, or something else?
 This is perhaps the most famous mystery of modern physics.
 Since the dark universe has so far only manifested itself through gravity, the question arises whether our understanding of gravity is correct.

-The public lecture is with free entrance and live steam on UTTV.
+The public lecture video is available on UTTV.
 The lecture is in Estonian.

 Join the Facebook event.

-On November 4 at 6.15 PM at Telliskivi Creative City in Tallinn
+On November 4 at 7 PM at Must Puudel (Kuninga 4, Tallinn)

 Jorge Sanchez Almeida, a Professor at Canary Islands Institute of Astrophysics, will challenge the conventional view of dark matter in his talk.